-This L-shaped structure clearly resembles chutes, which would be required for lining up the animals for sacrifice.
+This L-shaped structure clearly resembles chutes, which would be used for lining up the animals for sacrifice.
 At the end of the line, there is evidence of burnt sacrifices and various features required for the Exodus story to take place.

 It is an earthen altar, does not have steps, and is made entirely of uncut stones, an anomalous design among most man-made structures.

-One end of the altar has a pit with layers of ash; this is likely where animal sacrifices would have taken place.
+One end of the altar has a pit with layers of ash and other organic material; this is likely where animal sacrifices would have taken place.
 Additionally, a small area within the "animal chute" portion of the altar site has some ash as well.
 The Saudi government’s researchers who briefly excavated the site, apparently with the purpose of debunking the alleged connection to Moses, had to concede that ash, animal waste, bones, and charcoal were found while digging 3-4 feet at the site.

 The topography of the location is also fitting for the story.
 The Books of Exodus and Deuteronomy state that there was a brook (a stream) that came down from the mountain.
-At Jabal Maqla, it is easy to see where water came down from a higher spot on the mountain.
+At Jabal Maqla, it is easy to see where water once came down from a higher spot on the mountain.
 The stream-bed comes down from the mountain right next to this altar site.

 The brook is accessible from the section that may have been the slaughter platform.
 If the Israelite priests needed to wash or dispose of waste, the topography of the land and layout of this structure would enable the priests to easily step down to the stream to dispose of waste, to wash, and then return back to the platform.